Robert F. Kennedy’s Granddaughter and Her 8-Year-Old Son Missing After Suspected Canoe Accident

 The Fire Department said boats and helicopters began a search of the Chesapeake Bay and, at 7 p.m., the kayak and a paddle were recovered.
 The search was called off at 7:30 p.m.

-McKean is executive director of the Georgetown University Global Health Initiative and the daughter of former lieutenant governor Kathleen Kennedy Townsend.
+McKean is executive director of the Georgetown University Global Health Initiative and the daughter of former Maryland Lieutenant Governor Kathleen Kennedy Townsend.
 She is the grand-niece of former President John F. Kennedy.

 Maryland Gov. Larry Hogan confirmed the suspected drowned on Friday and said an “intensive search” was underway.